dask/dask-blog/_posts/2019-06-19-load-image-data.md

 *Note: here we're assuming that all of the images have the same shape and dtype as the sample file that we loaded above.
 This is not always the case.
-See the `dask_image` note below in the Future Work section for an alternative.*:
+See the `dask_image` note below in the Future Work section for an alternative.*

 We haven't yet stitched these together.
 We have hundreds of single-chunk Dask arrays, each of which lazily loads a single 3d chunk of data from disk.
 Lets look at a single array.